English Language & Literature (ENGLISH)

 Advanced creative writing workshop in nonfiction.
 Subject varies and will be visible when students enroll.

-Advanced creative writing workshop.
+Advanced creative writing workshop in poetry.
 Subject varies and will be visible when students enroll.

 ENGLISH 499 Senior Tutorial Credits: 3